pedro-moreira-ibm/bob_workshop_portugal/bob-labs/lab5/README.md

 - A local workspace where Bob can create files and run commands

 Helpful but not required:
-- Completion of Labs 1 to 4
 - Familiarity with Java, Maven, and object-oriented design

-If you want the original consolidated setup guide, see [Lab 0: Prerequisites (Legacy)](../lab0-prerequisites-old/README.md).

-Download the legacy application ZIP file [here](legacy-app.zip).
-Extract it to a new local folder and open the extracted project in IBM Bob before starting the lab.

 ## What You'll Modernize